-A family or child's failure to comply with Footsteps Child Care's policies and procedures, including Covid-19 mandates, procedures, and protocols may be grounds for suspension or termination.
+- A family or child's failure to comply with Footsteps Child Care's policies and procedures, including health mandates and guidelines, procedures, and protocols as grounds for suspension or termination. - Failure to inform Footsteps of a family member who has had any exposure to communicable illnesses, such as COVID, influenza, strep throat, flu, pink eye. - Failure to keep a child home 24 hours fever free (without the use of fever reducing medication) before returning to the program.
+We classify a fever as a temperature of 100.4 F/38 C or higher. - Failure to pick up a child within 30 minutes if a child exhibits symptoms of illness during the day. - Non-payment of tuition. - Continual late pick-up of child and/or failure to make a late pick-up payment. - Failure to sign in and out on a daily basis using both first and last names. - Failure to comply with Footsteps Child Care, Inc.'s health and safety policies.

-- Failure to inform Footsteps a family member has been exposed to Covid-19 or a family member with the illness; - Failure to inform Footsteps of a family member who has had any exposure to Covid-19 or any other communicable illness, such as strep throat, flu, pink eye; - Failure to keep a child home 24 hours fever free (without the use of fever reducing medication) and without other symptoms before returning to the program.
-We classify a fever as a temperature of 100.4 F/38 C or higher; - Failure to pick up a child within 30 minutes if a child exhibits symptoms of illness during the day; - We reserve the right to suspend or terminate any child for disciplinary reasons.
-In such cases, tuition is not refunded. - Children who compromise the safety of the children and staff will be suspended or removed from the program. - Non-payment of tuition; - o Late pick-up of child; - Failure to sign in and out on a daily basis using ProCare Connect, mobile app, or staff tablet, signing both first and last names; - Failure to comply with Footsteps Child Care, Inc.'s health and safety policies; - Failure to comply with Community Care Licensing requirements for enrollment in the program; and, - If a parent or guardian confronts or is verbally or physically abusive to staff, administrative staff, other children, their own children or other adults on the premises; or confronts staff while children are present.
+- Failure to comply with Community Care Licensing requirements for enrollment in the program; and, - If a parent or guardian confronts or is verbally or physically abusive to staff, administrative staff, other children, their own children, or other adults on the premises; or confronts staff while children are present.